Bythotrephes longimanus

 Biological

-Bythotrephes longimanus is consumed by rainbow smelt, lake herring, lake whitefish, yellow perch, white perch, white bass, walleye, alewife, bloater chub, emerald shiner, spottail shiner, deepwater sculpin, and chinook salmon in the Great Lakes (Bur et al., 1986; Makarewicz and Jones, 1990; Branstrator and Lehman, 1996).
+Bythotrephes longimanus is consumed by rainbow smelt, lake herring, lake whitefish, yellow perch, white perch, white bass, pumpkinseed sunfish, walleye, alewife, bloater chub, emerald shiner, spottail shiner, deepwater sculpin, and chinook salmon in the Great Lakes (Bur et al. 1986; Makarewicz and Jones 1990; Branstrator and Lehman 1996; LeDuc et al. 2020 ).
 Bythotrephes longimanus’ defensive tailspine has been observed increasing in size throughout the summer in response to predation pressure (Straile and Halbich, 2000).
-Consequently, larger fish are more likely to be successful predators (Branstrator and Lehman, 1996).
-The opossum shrimp (Mysis relicta) has been observed eating B. longimanus in Ontario lakes, but the frequency of consumption appeared related to abundance of the invader and alternate prey (Nordin, 2008).
+Consequently, larger fish are more likely to be successful predators (Branstrator and Lehman 1996).
+The opossum shrimp (Mysis relicta) has been observed eating B. longimanus in Ontario lakes, but the frequency of consumption appeared related to abundance of the invader and alternate prey (Nordin 2008).

 Physical

-Bythotrephes longimanus collects in gelatinous clumps on fishing lines, downrigger cables, and other aquatic equipment (Lui et al., 2010).
+Bythotrephes longimanus collects in gelatinous clumps on fishing lines, downrigger cables, and other aquatic equipment (Lui et al. 2010).
 Responsible maintenance and cleaning methods are recommended to prevent spread between water bodies, including cleaning all aquatic equipment with high pressure (>250 psi) or hot (>50°C) water after each use (Ontario’s Invading Species Awareness Program).
-The acute upper lethal temperature level for B. longimanus, at which death occurs rapidly, is 40°C (GLMRIS, 2012), and a study found that B. longimanus specifically requires 10 minutes treatment with 43°C water to ensure 100% mortality (Beyer et al., 2011).
-Fishing lines designed specifically to prevent the spread of waterfleas, such as the Flea Flicker brand, have been proven effective in significantly reducing fouling on lines, indicating their importance as a management tool (Jacobs and MacIsaac, 2007).
+The acute upper lethal temperature level for B. longimanus, at which death occurs rapidly, is 40°C (GLMRIS 2012), and a study found that B. longimanus specifically requires 10 minutes treatment with 43°C water to ensure 100% mortality (Beyer et al. 2011).
+Additional recommendations include air drying aquatic equipment for more than six hours to kill any potential spiny waterflea eggs (Minnesota DNR 2026).
+Fishing lines designed specifically to prevent the spread of waterfleas, such as the Flea Flicker brand, have been proven effective in significantly reducing fouling on lines, indicating their importance as a management tool (Jacobs and MacIsaac 2007).

-Electron beam irradiation has been used to control microorganisms in aquatic pathways, including Bythotrephes longimanus (GLMRIS, 2012).
-Electron beam irradiation is a non-selective control method which exposes water to low doses of radiation using gamma-sterilizers or electron accelerators, breaking down DNA in living organisms while leaving behind no by-products (GLMRIS, 2012).
-Ultraviolet (UV) light can also effectively control microorganisms including B. longimanus in water treatment facilities and narrow channels, where UV filters can be used to emit UV light into passing water, penetrating cell walls and rearranging DNA of microorganisms (GLMRIS, 2012).
+Electron beam irradiation has been used to control microorganisms in aquatic pathways, including Bythotrephes longimanus (GLMRIS 2012).
+Electron beam irradiation is a non-selective control method that exposes water to low doses of radiation using gamma-sterilizers or electron accelerators, breaking down DNA in living organisms while leaving behind no by-products (GLMRIS 2012).
+Ultraviolet (UV) light can also effectively control microorganisms, including B. longimanus, in water treatment facilities and narrow channels, where UV filters can be used to emit UV light into passing water, penetrating cell walls and rearranging DNA of microorganisms (GLMRIS 2012).

 Chemical